Hit the Ground Running

 Little Gerbil has learned all of the important Gerbil Mottos, but when it comes to sleep, there is one motto that Little Gerbil just can't keep: Curl Up Nose to Toes.
 She lives a gerbil lie until the truth comes out.
 And then she realizes she's not alone.

-Forword Reviews - Dec, 2015: "This thoroughly enjoyable book shares an important life lesson in a gentle manner that many children will find reassuring.
-The illustrations are sculptural and intricate and wonderfully fun to explore."
+Forword Reviews "This thoroughly enjoyable book shares an important life lesson in a gentle manner that many children will find reassuring."

 * Paperback version of What Matters (spring 2020)

-* Picture book with Scholastic Canada (spring 2021)
+* Picture book with Scholastic Canada (summer 2021)

 Longlisted for the CBC Literary Awards